Real-space chirality from crystalline topological defects in the Kitaev spin liquid: DISCUSSION

 \section{\bf {DISCUSSION}}

-In this work we introduce the notion of Chern charge $\mathcal{Q_M}$ to capture the results of local marker computations near 5-7 dislocations of the Kitaev model.
+In this work we introduce the notion of chirality charge $q_M$ to capture the results of local marker computations near 5-7 dislocations of the Kitaev model.
 We find that each disclination contributes to the local marker with a sign that is determined by its Frank angle (curvature) and by its flux.
 This result holds unambiguously even across different formulations of the local markers $M_1,M_2$, and can also be seen to arise perturbatively through local effects as well as manifesting in usual Chern numbers of periodic arrays.

-We also find unambiguous evidence that lattice curvature can impact the magnitude of the Chern charge $\mathcal{Q_M}$, as in the nonequal dipole pattern of Fig.~\ref{fig:one}(b) and the patterns of Fig.~\ref{fig:two_dislocs}.
+We also find unambiguous evidence that lattice curvature can impact the magnitude of the Majorana orbital magnetization resulting from the same chirality charge $q_M$, as in the nonequal dipole pattern of Fig.~\ref{fig:one}(b) and the patterns of Fig.~\ref{fig:two_dislocs}.
 These results also show that the clean limit's gapless Majorana fermions are important for a quantitative understanding of the generation of chirality that results from introducing a topological defect.
 Heuristically, the gapless fermions can carry information about lattice curvature across large length scales.
-Thus it is clear that any quantitative theory of how curvature controls $\mathcal{Q_M}$ would depend sensitively on the nature of the surrounding background: gapless, topologically gapped or trivially gapped through anisotropy.
+Thus it is clear that any quantitative theory of how curvature controls $M(r)$ would depend sensitively on the nature of the surrounding background: gapless, topologically gapped or trivially gapped through anisotropy.

 The gapless scenario poses interesting questions.
 Due to the gapless background, any ``edge states'' would be extended.
-It will be interesting to consider how chirality is generated when defects occur at small but finite density \cite{grushin_amorphous_2023,otherRefs}.
+It will be interesting to consider how chirality is generated when defects occur at small but finite density \cite{grushin_amorphous_2023, a.sethetal_chiral_2025}.
 It will also be interesting to consider realizations of Kitaev models and the appearance and properties of dislocations, disclinations and other topological defects in those models.

-Experimental probes of the effects described above include thermal Hall conductivity and related local probes of chirality such as NV-center magnetometry.
-Identifying a local chirality contribution near dislocation cores at zero applied magnetic field would give strong evidence of a Kitaev-model origin, as opposed to conventional sources of thermal Hall conductivity that can arise in an applied magnetic field.